capitolmuckrakr/Gucci/README.md

 # Gucci

 Gucci is a Ruby library for searching, downloading and parsing lobbying and contribution filings from the Clerk of the House of Representatives.
+The structure and function is heavily indebted to [Fech](https://github.com/NYTimes/Fech) and [Fech-Search](https://github.com/huffpostdata/fech-search), Ruby libraries for parsing and searching FEC campaign filings.

-Gucci::House::Search is a wrapper around the lobbying and contribution search forms on the Clerk's website (http://disclosures.house.gov/ld/ldsearch.aspx and http://disclosures.house.gov/lc/lcsearch.aspx).
+Gucci::House::Search is a wrapper around the [lobbying](http://disclosures.house.gov/ld/ldsearch.aspx) and [contribution](http://disclosures.house.gov/lc/lcsearch.aspx) search forms on the Clerk's website.

 Gucci::House::Filing creates an object corresponding to an electronic filing from the Clerk, either a lobbying registration (LD1), a lobbying report (LD2) or a contribution disclosure (LD203).

-Gucci is named after a book about lobbying, if you're wondering.
-It's a perfectly cromulent name.
+Gucci is named after one of the seminal works of lobbying reporting, [Showdown at Gucci Gulch](http://www.amazon.com/Showdown-Gucci-Gulch-Alan-Murray/dp/0394758110).

 ## Installation